-Mask Status for Northwest Arkansas & River Valley Schools
+Mask status for Northwest Arkansas & River Valley schools

 River Valley

-- Fort Smith School District- the school board has authorized Dr. Terry Morawski, Superintendent of Schools, to implement a mask mandate for the upcoming school year.
+- Fort Smith School District– the school board has authorized a 60-day mask requirement.